PROVINCETOWN, TRURO AND WELLFLEET 3Q2023 FIGURES

-As always, my goal is to keep you engaged in this unprecedented outer Cape Real Estate market by providing you with news and market developments as they happens.
+As always, my goal is to keep you engaged with the Outer Cape real estate market by providing you with news and market developments as they happen.
 Watch for interesting stories in your email and on social media at jon.goode.com.
-I hope to see you on the streets soon.
-Stay well.